cydtrj/yanxinguang.github.io/_pages/cv.md

-### 2021 Anhui University of Finance and Economics Cold Season "Three Down to the Countryside" Social Practice Activity
+### Project Ⅱ: 2021 Anhui University of Finance and Economics Cold Season "Three Down to the Countryside" Social Practice Activity

 #### Position and Time
 * Team project leader, December 2021 - March 2022